maxirobaina/django-firebird/README.md

 Firebird SQL backend for django

-This version of django-firebird is working with fbd [1] in replacemente of kinterbasdb.
-Therefore it just works with firebird 2.x and later.
+This version of django-firebird is working with fbd [1] instead of kinterbasdb.
+Therefore it will work with firebird 2.x and later.
 Also, the current master version of this repository is being developed under, still unreleased, django 1.5.
 This is why it's actually in alpha stage.

 Why the change?